 Initial Coin Offering List

-On our initial coin offering list you can find the next big ICO!
+So now that you know what an ico is, here is an ico list.
+On our initial coin offering list, you can find upcoming, running and already finished initial coin offerings!
 Further below you can find more info about the whole crypto token sales.

 As you see, there are always many chances to invest in initial public offerings.
 Hence, we will try to showcase more info about this fast changing environment.